mkeedlinger/tnid-rust/docs/spec.md

 Compared to UUIDv4, TNIDv1 has 22 fewer random bits (UUIDv4 has 122 entropy
 bits, while TNIDv1 has 100).
 Assuming you created 100 billion IDs every second for 20 years straight, you will use 0.00000029% of the possible addresses.
-For most use cases this is expected to be vastly suffiecient.
+For most use cases this is expected to be vastly sufficient.

 ### Variant 2